 If you are an instructor teaching an IN-PERSON course in which the positive student is enrolled, complete the Instructor Reporting Form (IRF).
 Completing this form initiates the contact tracing process and allows instructors to get information and guidance from trained epidemiologists.

 If you are a supervisor, refer to the COVID-19 Workplace Positive Case Protocol.

 Failure of students to follow safety and health requirements, including mandatory reporting of a positive COVID-19 test to Campus Health, may result in disciplinary action consistent with the Student Code of Conduct and applicable policies.
 Reports of student non-compliance should be made to the Dean of Students Office.

 We recognize the exceptional circumstances presented by the COVID-19 pandemic require a careful balance between maintaining a safe campus and protecting a student’s privacy.

 A student’s medical information, including a positive COVID-19 test result, will be treated as confidential and private and will only be disclosed to University personnel responsible for the public health of our campuses.
 Positive test results are only shared on a need to know basis, in the least intrusive manner possible.

 COVID-19 in UArizona Class Settings

-Identifiable information about a student may be used for limited and specific purposes, including: to conduct a case investigation using protocols established by the Pima County Health Department and the Arizona Department of Health Services, and to contact an instructor to support a case investigation.
-If PCHD/SAFER determines there is an outbreak associated with a classroom setting, the students and instructor in that course will be notified by the health department with further instructions on quarantine and testing.
+- Identifiable information about a student may be used for limited and specific purposes, including: to conduct a case investigation using protocols established by the Pima County Health Department (PCHD) and the Arizona Department of Health Services, and to contact an instructor to support a case investigation.
+If PCHD/SAFER determines there is a significant outbreak associated with a classroom setting, the students and instructor in that course will be notified by the health department with further instructions on quarantine and testing.